unipartdigital/puppet-phpldapadmin/README.md

 ## Limitations

-This module has only been tested on Ubuntu 14.04, but it should work on Debian and Ubuntu 12.04 too.
+This module has been tested on Ubuntu 14.04 and CentOS 6.5.
+It should also work on Debian/Ubuntu 12.04 and RedHat/CentOS 7.

 At the moment it does not configure the phpldapadmin app with SASL.